Alabama man shook violently on gurney during first-ever nitrogen gas execution

-ATMORE, Ala. — (AP) — A man put to death using nitrogen gas appeared to shake and convulse on the gurney as Alabama carried out the first-of-its-kind execution that once again placed the United States at the forefront of the debate over capital punishment.
+ATMORE, Ala. — (AP) — A man put to death using nitrogen gas shook and convulsed for minutes on the gurney as Alabama carried out the first-of-its-kind execution that has ignited debate over the humaneness of the method.

-Kenneth Eugene Smith, 58, was pronounced dead at 8:25 p.m.
-Thursday at an Alabama prison after breathing the gas through a face mask to cause oxygen deprivation.
-It marked the first time that a new execution method has been used in the United States since lethal injection, now the most commonly used method, was introduced in 1982.
+Breathing through a nitrogen-filled face mask that deprived him of oxygen, 58-year-old convicted killer Kenneth Eugene Smith convulsed in seizurelike spasms for at least two minutes of the 22-minute execution by nitrogen hypoxia Thursday.
+The force of his movements at times caused the gurney to visibly shake.
+That was followed by several minutes of heavy breathing until his breath was no longer perceptible.

-The execution took about 22 minutes between the opening and closing of the curtains to the viewing room.
+Smith's supporters raised alarm at the how the execution played out, saying it was the antithesis of the state's promise of a quick and painless death.
+But Alabama's attorney general characterized the execution as “textbook” during a Friday news conference.

 He made the “I love you sign” with his hands toward family members who were witnesses.
 “Thank you for supporting me.
 Love, love all of you,” Smith said.